-ANY OF THESE PROCESSES WILL DAMAGE THE FILTER MEDIA AND/OR THE FILTER FRAMES.
+ANY OF THESE PROCESSES WILL DAMAGE FILTER MEDIA AND/OR THE FILTER FRAMES.

 - a.
-Spray AFS approved Air Filter Cleaner liberally onto the entire filter media (both sides) until the filter media is thoroughly soaked.
+Spray Air Filter Cleaner (Zok 27 or AFS) liberally onto the entire filter media (both sides) until the filter media is thoroughly soaked.
 If procured in bulk, transfer a smaller quantity to a spray bottle.
 A spray bottle provides a more uniform distribution of the cleaning agent. - b.
-Let the cleaner soak into the contaminants and filter media for 10 minutes. - c.
+Let the cleaner soak into the contaminants and filter media for 10 minutes.
+In severe environmental conditions (high dirt/debris) the entire filter may be soaked in cleaner for an extended period of time as needed. - c.
 Rinse the filter with low-pressure water.
 Use water out of a faucet or hose (without nozzle).
-Rinse in the opposite direction of airflow, i.e., from the clean side to the dirty side.
+Rinse opposite the direction of airflow, i.e., from the clean side to the dirty side.
 Arrange the filter so the pleats are vertical, and begin to rinse in a gradual side-to-side motion starting at the top and working downward.
 Adjust the pace to correspond with the cleanliness of the water runoff.
 As long as the runoff is filled with debris and oil, do not proceed downward. - d.
-Upon completion, adjust the filter to rinse from the dirty side to the clean side, pleats still vertical.
+Upon completion, adjust the filter to rinse from the dirty side to the clean side, pleats still vertical. - e.

-- e.
 Repeat the rinsing procedure once again, until there is no visible debris on the surface and the runoff water is relatively clean. - f.
 When finished, flip the filter once again and repeat the rinse from clean side to dirty side. - g.
 Finally, rotate the filter from top to bottom, and perform the final rinse until the runoff water is free of all debris and oil.